Healing Inner Child Wounds Through Self-Parenting

 If you think that you can benefit from professional support on this issue you can reach out here.

 Lisa Scalpello is a trainee professional offering therapy sessions to clients who are experiencing struggles in different areas of life such as work, studies or relationships, that put a strain on mental health.
-She is trained in cognitive behavioural therapy (CBT) and acceptance and commitment therapy (ACT)
+She is trained in cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).

 References